cwses1/sqlcurrent-dot-com/source/concepts.rst

 Database
 -----------------------

-A single server may contain several databases.
+Contains the schema objects that changes with time.
+Databases are versioned.
+SQL Current keeps track of each database version.

 Database Administrator
 -----------------------
 Whoever manages the database.
 This is commonly abbreviated as DBA.

 DBA
 -----------------------
-Database Administrator
+Whoever manages the database migrations.
+This is short for Database Administrator.

 Environment
 -----------------------
-Associates a server or a database with
+Associates a server or a database with an isolated segment of your solution.

 Init
 -----------------------
+When you ``init`` a database or server, SQL Current will create the set of opinionated directories where it will look for scripts.

 Opinionated Path
 -----------------------